 - The proposed company name in Arabic and English and prescribed form for setting out.

 - The original lease of the company’s office premises.

 - For the sustainability of the office premises prescribed form for obtaining the Dubai Municipality Building Department’s clearance.

 Apply for the establishment card

-Investors can apply for establishment card at the Ministry of Labor.
+Investors can apply for an establishment card at the Ministry of Labor.
 The owner of the company or the official representative of the company should go in order to apply for the Establishment Card at the Ministry of Labor.
 Establishment Card can be issued at the same day if the trade license is obtained and the fees are paid.

 Register native workers with the Ministry of Labor

-According to Ministerial decree No 1215/2005 all native workers must be registered with the Ministry of Labor.
+According to Ministerial decree, No 1215/2005 all native workers must be registered with the Ministry of Labor.
 The following documents are to be required for submission during the registration process:

 - Copies of the employment contract